Charles Simonyi makes second tourist trip to outer space

 The great adventure into outer space

-A few wealthy and brave tourists have already joined the elite group who have made the trip including Californian Denis Tito, South African technology millionaire Mark Shuttleworth and Google co-founder Serge Brin booking of his flight with a cool USD$5 million deposit.
+A few wealthy and brave tourists have already joined the elite group who have made the trip, including Californian Denis Tito, South African technology millionaire Mark Shuttleworth and Google co-founder Serge Brin booking of his flight with a cool US$5 million deposit.